Gaining Insight to Storage Numbers for Your SQL Server Databases

 With SQL Integrated Storage, we now have unprecedented views into what SQL Server is using in terms of storage across many metrics.
 You start with the large picture to see what is being used overall and you can drill down when you spot an issue.
 Tools that allow you bridge the gap between the storage and database teams are always a win.
 With SQL Integrated Storage, Tintri is not raising the bar, but actually changing the game.
 Stop thinking about SQL Server and its relationship to storage the way you have in the past and instead see the power of managing storage for your databases at the database level with deep insight on what is occurring in each database.
 Imagine your productivity increases or what other problems you can solve for your organization.

-I invite you to join me next time for part 3 of this series when I’ll discuss Database Performance, with a focus on ensuring one bad query does not impact other databases.
+I invite you to join me for part three of this series when I’ll discuss Database Performance, with a focus on ensuring one bad query does not impact other databases.
 Keep an eye out or follow #Tintri on Twitter and get notified when new content is available.